MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-create-service-orders.md

 You can add comments that will be printed on service orders and service quotes to provide additional information.
 You can add up to 80 characters, including spaces.
 If you need to enter additional text, choose another line.
 To register a comment, choose a line, and then choose the **Comments** action.

 ## To delete invoiced service orders
 Orders are usually deleted automatically after having been fully invoiced.
 When an invoice is posted, a corresponding entry is created in the **Posted Service Invoices** window.
-The posted document can be viewed on the **Posted Service Invoice** page.
+The posted document can be viewed on the **Posted Service Invoice** window.

 Service orders are not deleted automatically, however, if the total quantity on the order has been posted not from the service order itself, but from the **Service Invoice** window.
 Then you may need to delete invoiced orders that were not deleted.
 You can do this by running the **Delete Invoiced Service Orders** batch job.